-The Missouri Department of Elementary and Secondary Education requires candidates to have a 2.5 GPA.
+The Missouri Department of Elementary and Secondary Education requires candidates to have a 2.5 GPA from a regionally accredited college or university.
 For more information on the GPA requirement contact DESE before enrolling.

 To use the ABCTE program to obtain a teaching certificate in Missouri, you will:

 - Complete the American Board certification program.
 Use certificate in step 3.

 Missouri Department of Elementary and Secondary Education (DESE) requirements for using the American Board certificate: http://www.dese.mo.gov/ Phone: (573) 751-0051 or (573) 751-3847

 DESE requires candidates to have a minimum 2.5 GPA

 - Spend 60 contact hours in a school working with children (grades K-12).
 Hours must be validated by the school principal.
 Contact hours can be fulfilled at any time: before, during, or after the ABCTE program.
 These may be fulfilled using a combination of the following:

 - Teaching in a public school classroom.
 You must be the lead instructor for at least 45 of the hours